loft-demos/ce-demo-nvidia-gpu-operator-stack/README.md

 ## Demo flow

-### 1. Show the profiles and stack dependencies
+### 1. Show the Stack, then the node profiles

-In Platform, open `cpu-services` and `gpu-compute`.
-Explain how the label identifies each pool and how the GPU taint reserves GPU nodes for pods with matching tolerations.
+Open the `demo-gpu` StackTemplate in Platform and walk the three tasks. cert-manager and GPU Operator have no dependencies and start together; NVSentinel lists both in `dependsOn` and does not start until both report healthy.
+Each task references an application template instead of carrying its own copy of the Helm values, and the five Stack parameters are the only knobs anyone turns.
+This is the whole point: the cluster and its GPU software stack are one declarative unit with one lifecycle.

-Open the `demo-gpu` stack: cert-manager and GPU Operator start independently; NVSentinel waits for both tasks to become ready.
-Show the separate application templates and their scheduling values.
+Then open `cpu-services` and `gpu-compute`.
+Show that both set `workload.example.com/pool` to identify the pool, that `cpu-services` adds no taints, and that the `nvidia.com/gpu=true:NoSchedule` taint on `gpu-compute` reserves GPU nodes for pods with a matching toleration.

 ### 2. Create the tenant cluster and watch the workers join